ryanmillergm/koroibos_olympics/README.md

-# Quantified Self
+# Koroibos Olympics
-This REST API has several endpoints for basic CRUD functionality of **foods** and **meals**.
-Food and meals are joined with **mealfood** with a many to many relationship.
+This REST API has several endpoints for basic CRUD functionality of **olympians** and **events**.
 All responses are JSON.

-See the recipe micro-service repo [here](https://github.com/chakeresa/recipe_microservice).
-It is deployed at https://recipe-microservice.herokuapp.com/.

-The app is deployed at https://nutritionaltracker.herokuapp.com/.
+The app is deployed at https://koroibos-olympics.herokuapp.com/.

 This project was part of [Turing School of Software & Design](https://turing.io)'s Back End Engineering program (Mod 4).
-See the project spec [here](https://backend.turing.io/module4/projects/quantified_self/qs_server_side).
-It was completed in 10 days by [Alexandra Chakeres](https://github.com/chakeresa) and [Ryan Miller](https://github.com/ryanmillergm).
+See the project spec [here](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/take_home_challenge/prompts/olympic_spec.md).
+It was completed in 48 hours days by [Ryan Miller](https://github.com/ryanmillergm).

-View the project board at https://github.com/ryanmillergm/quantified_self/projects/2.
+View the project board at https://github.com/ryanmillergm/koroibos_olympics/projects/1.

 ## Schema
 ![schema](./public/images/schema.png)